Winter Paddling in Wisconsin

 Having fun paddling year-round

-The journey to upper Wisconsin in November to paddle board Lake Michigan in bitter cold temps.
+The journey to upper Wisconsin in November to paddle board Lake Michigan is an experience in bitter cold temperatures.

 It was a Sunday morning when I got the opportunity to go paddling.
 I carried my Isle Cruiser board through the hotel and out to my car.
-The looks I got from the other hotel patrons was epic.
-Here I am carrying what looks like to them a giant surfboard through the hotel and its 15 degrees outside.
-Not to mention the Sup and Surf scene has not really caught on yet up here like it has on the coasts.
-I get outside and my car has about 6 inches of snow on it and ice.
-I get loaded up with my board and gear and embark on my journey.
-Meanwhile I’m thinking to myself am I crazy?
+The looks I got from the other hotel patrons were epic.
+Here I am carrying what looks like to them a giant surfboard through the hotel and it’s 15 degrees outside.
+Not to mention the SUP and surf scene has not really caught on yet up here like it has on the coasts.
+I get outside and my car is covered in about 6 inches of snow and ice.
+I get loaded up with my board and gear, and embark on my journey.
+Meanwhile, I’m thinking to myself, am I crazy?

 - Have a set of booties that will keep your feet warm and a nice pair of gloves to keep your hands warm.

 - Do not chance a risk of Hypothermia.